Centaurioun/pulp-stones/references/md/Sezgin_2021_Evaluation_of_the_relation_between_the_pulp_stones_and_direct_restorations.md

 Relation between the pulp stones and restorations **Figure 2.** Sagittal cone-beam computed tomography section of maxillary molars with pulp stones and a mandibular first molar with a pulp stone and medium restoration.

 **Figure 3.** Coronal cone-beam computed tomography section of a mandibular first molar with a pulp stone and medium restoration.
 Statistical analysis Statistical analysis was performed using IBM SPSS Statistics 22 (IBM SPSS, Istanbul, Turkey).
-A *x^2^* test was used to evaluate the number and prevalence of pulp stones according to age and sex.
-One sample %^2^ test was used to evaluate the relationship between study parameters.
-Cohen\'s kappa coefficient was used to measure the inter-examiner agreement.
+A *x* test was used to evaluate the number and prevalence of pulp stones according to age and sex.
+One sample % test was used to evaluate the relationship between study parameters.
+Cohens kappa coefficient was used to measure the inter-examiner agreement.
 The statistical significance level was set at *p* \< 0.05.
- **Results**
+ ## **Results**

 The parameters assessed in association with the presence or absence of pulp stones are reported in **Table 1.** One hundred and 63 patients (24.2%) had at least 1 pulp stone.
 Of the 11,494 teeth assessed, there were 379 (3.3%) teeth with pulp stones.
 In total, pulp stones were statistically higher in females than in males (28.9% vs. 18.7%, *p -* 0.002).
 In addition, the percentage of pulp stones in those aged 30-39 years (31.1%) was significantly higher than that in the 18-29 years (18.5%) and \ 60 years (17.3%) age groups (# = 0.004; *p~2~ -* 0.049) **(Table 1).**

-X^2^ test, *\*p \<* 0.05.
+X test, *\*p \<* 0.05.
  The difference in the percentage of pulp stones in the mandibular and maxillary arches was statistically significant (30.4% vs 69.4%, *p \<* 0.05).
 There was no statistical significance regarding the dental arch sides *(p \>* 0.05).
 In terms of tooth type, pulp stones were significantly more common in molars (92.1%) than premolars (6.1%), canines (1.3%) and anterior teeth (0.5%) (p \< 0.05).
 In addition, pulp stones were more common in premolars than canines and anterior teeth *(p \<* 0.05) **(Table 2).**
 Nearly one-quarter of teeth (24.8%) with pulp stones had restorations.
  **Table 3.** Distribution of teeth with pulp stones and restorations regarding restoration type and depth (n = 94)